nekoduykod/api-scraping/README.md

 ## OVERVIEW

-Daily data extraction from four sources of an API, its cleaning, transforming and subsequently loading into data marts.
-Then, it is possible to build dashboards for assessing marketing effectiveness, focusing on key metrics such as Cost Per Install (CPI), Revenue, and Return on Ad Spend (ROAS)
+Scroll to the bottom to see the task.
+Daily data extraction from 4 sources of an API, its cleaning, transforming and loading into data marts.
+Then, it is possible to build dashboards for assessing marketing effectiveness, focusing on CPI, ROAS

 <img src="/images/overview_image.jpg" />

-## Data Marts ERD (entity-relationship diagram)
+## Data Marts ERD

 <img src="/images/data_marts_ERD.jpg" />

-## Screenshots of scripts` success below
+## Other screenshots

 <img src="/images/01_installs_mart.jpg" />